jjanus12/oad_hol/lab01.md

 ![](images/lab01/img22002.png)

 This will bring up the Compartments administration page.
-Any Compartments created will be listed here along with information related to each Compartment such as: status, OCID, Authorized, the number of subcompartments and creation date.
+Any Compartments created will be listed here along with information related to each Compartment.

 ![](images/lab01/img22003.png)